 Halloween in Lahaina

-The size of this event was greatly curtailed in 2008 due to complaints from Maui’s Cultural Resources Commission.
+The size of this event was temporarily curtailed in 2008 due to complaints from Maui’s Cultural Resources Commission.
 Some supporters of Hawaiian culture said that Halloween was not an appropriate holiday to celebrate in the historic town of Lahaina.
 There had also been some problems with rowdiness late at night in past years.
 So from 2008 to 2010, there was no official party, and Front Street was not closed to traffic for the evening, but individual restaurants and businesses in Lahaina still had parties and people still showed up in costumes.

 See videos below.
 Or click for more things to do on Maui.